Blog

 Claude Code vs Codex: The Quick Verdict

 Claude Code is Anthropic's terminal-native coding agent powered by Claude Opus 4.7, released April 16, 2026.
 It keeps your code on your machine, shows its reasoning as it works, and asks before making risky changes.
-Codex is OpenAI's coding agent powered by GPT-5.4, released March 5, 2026.
+Codex is OpenAI's coding agent powered by GPT-5.5, released April 23, 2026 (with the cheaper dedicated GPT-5.3-Codex model as a lower-cost option).
 It runs tasks autonomously in a sandboxed cloud environment, with surfaces across the ChatGPT web app, the CLI, VS Code, and a macOS desktop app shipped in February 2026.

-The shortest answer: Claude Code wins on code quality and long-context reasoning.
-Codex wins on speed, autonomy, and cost per task.
+The shortest answer: Claude Code wins on code quality and repository-level refactors.
+OpenAI Codex wins on speed, autonomy, terminal tasks, and token efficiency.
 In a 500+ developer Reddit survey, 65% preferred Codex day to day, yet blind reviews of the produced code rated Claude Code cleaner 67% of the time.
 Most pros run both.

 Flat illustration of two AI coding agent characters working side by side on a laptop with orange and green terminal windows, representing Claude Code and Codex